Man denies plot to kill Theresa May

 Man denies terror attack plot to kill Theresa May

-A London man has denied plotting to kill Theresa May with a backpack bomb.
+A London man has denied plotting to kill Theresa May in a bomb attack.

 Naa'imur Zakariyah Rahman, 20, from Finchley is accused of preparing a terror attack targeting Downing Street.